Belval/TextRecognitionDataGenerator/README.md

 ### Advanced Example

-Generate just numbers with minimum length 1, maximum length 4, and do some advanced image augmentation:
+Generate just numbers with minimum length 1, maximum length 3, and do some advanced image augmentation:

-`python run.py -w 1 -f 64 -rs --include_numbers -minl 1 -maxl 4 -rk -k 15  --fit --background 3 --threshold 1  --fonts fonts/fonts --imgaug`
+`python run.py -w 1 -f 64  -rs --include_numbers -minl 1 -maxl 3 -rk -k 25 --fit --background 3  --fonts fonts/fonts --imgaug --count 25000`

 **The project does not require TensorFlow to run if you aren't using this feature**